joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/flash-runtime-tasks-and-system-printing.md

 You specify bitmap printing by passing a PrintJobOptions object as the third parameter of `PrintJob.addPage()`.

-For Flash Player and AIR prior to AIR 2, set the PrintJobOptions object’s `printAsBitmap` parameter set to `true`, as follows:
+For Flash Player and AIR prior to AIR 2, set the PrintJobOptions object's `printAsBitmap` parameter set to `true`, as follows:

     var options:PrintJobOptions = new PrintJobOptions();
     options.printAsBitmap = true;
     myPrintJob.addPage(mySprite, null, options);

-If you don’t specify a value for the third parameter, the print job uses the default, which is vector printing.
+If you don't specify a value for the third parameter, the print job uses the default, which is vector printing.

-For AIR 2 and later, use the PrintJobOptions object’s `printMethod` property to specify the print method.
+For AIR 2 and later, use the PrintJobOptions object's `printMethod` property to specify the print method.
 This property accepts three values, which are defined as constants in the PrintMethod class: